githubcyclist/fitness-tracker/README.md

 The app will install almost instantly.
 Enjoy!
 Don't bother to reinstall so you can update - it does that itself!

+(drumroll please :D) THE HARD METHOD (for techies):

+--Step One--

+Install "FileManager" by TapMedia from the App Store.

+--Step Two--

+Go to